raynald/Notiz/Discovery_management.md

 - **Effectuation**: Effectuation processes take a set of means as given and focus on selecting between possible effects that can be created with that set of means. (**Entrepreneurial Management**)

-Both processes have fundamentally different charateristics [table]
+Both processes have fundamentally different charateristics
+    [table]

 Entrepreneurs make the shift from "economic inevitability to entrepreneurial contingency"

 Effectuation

-- Birds-in-hand, do the doable, then push it
+- Birds-in-hand: do the doable, then push it
-- Manage the loss, not the profit
+- Affordable loss: Manage the loss, not the profit
-- Make other people have a stake
+- Crazy quilt: Make other people have a stake

 ### 2. HRM
 - **Definition**: HRM concerns the policies, practices, and systems that influence employees' behavior, attitudes, and performance.